Word@Work, Let God's Word energise your working day!

 The chief priests picked up the coins and said, "It is against the law to put this into the treasury, since it is blood money."
 So they decided to use the money to buy the potter's field as a burial place for foreigners.
 That is why it has been called the Field of Blood to this day.
 Then what was spoken by Jeremiah the prophet was fulfilled: "They took the thirty pieces of silver, the price set on him by the people of Israel, and they used them to buy the potter's field, as the Lord commanded me."
 (NIVUK)

 Eventually even Judas realised the depth to which he had sunk.
-Although he tried to undo the deal by handing back the money, the chief priests were not interested.
-They were going to get what they had paid for – a dead Jesus.
-Judas flung the silver coins into the temple and, remorseful but not repentant, threw his own life away.
+Although he tried to undo the deal by handing back the money which he had bargained for Jesus (Matthew 26:14-15), the chief priests were not interested.
+They had got what they wanted: Jesus in their custody and control.
+And now they were going to get what they had paid for – a dead Jesus.
+Judas flung the silver coins into the temple and then, remorsefully but not repentant, threw his own life away.
 That money gave a problem to the religious leaders: what were they to do with it?
-It could not be used for any holy purpose in the temple.
+It could not be used for any holy purpose in the temple; it was blood money.

-Even in the midst of so much wickedness, the answer came in God's Word.
+Even in the middle of so much wickedness, the answer came in God's Word.
 They remembered that Jeremiah had bought a field with silver coins (Jeremiah 32:6-9), and Zechariah spoke against the unfaithful priests of Israel and threw thirty pieces of silver into the temple to the potter (Zechariah 11:10-13).
-The chief priests realised that there was a potter's field in Jerusalem: they used the money to provide a burial ground for strangers.
-But the hidden cost of the crucifixion was not paid in silver, but with the precious blood of Christ as a ransom to redeem unholy people like us from slavery to sin (Ephesians 1:7) and from the miserable eternal fate to which Judas propelled himself.
+The chief priests realised that there was a potter's field in Jerusalem: and so they used the money to purchase a burial ground for strangers.
+But the real cost of the crucifixion was not paid in silver, but with the precious blood of Christ (1 Peter 1:18-19).
+That was the ransom paid to redeem unholy people like us from slavery to sin (Ephesians 1:7), and from the miserable eternal fate to which Judas propelled himself.

-It is right that we should be disgusted if we see people exploited by greedy people who gain from their ugly trade in many different ways.
+It is right that we should be disgusted when we see people exploited, by greedy people who gain from their ugly trade, in many different ways.
 We should do all we can to bring justice to the oppressed.
 But the greatest slavery is the slavery to sin (John 8:34).
-Remember that the Son of God was valued as a slave in order to redeem you from slavery.
-It was grossly ugly but He did it because He loved us.
+Remember that the Son of God was valued as a slave in order to redeem you from that slavery.
+It was grossly ugly, but He did it because He loved us.
 Do not treat that expensive love lightly.
-1 Corinthians 6:19-20 says, "Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
+"Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honour God with your bodies."
+(1 Corinthians 6:19-20)

 Prayer

 Redeemer God.
 Thank You that Jesus was willing to become a slave in order that I may be set free from slavery.
 Forgive me when I have treated His death lightly, forgotten the price of my redemption and behaved as though I belonged to myself.
-Please help me to honour the freedom Christ has given to me, and work compassionately to help others who are enslaved by sin or the sinful greed of others.
+Please help me to honour the freedom Christ has given to me, by working compassionately, to help others who are enslaved by sin or the sinful greed of others.
 In Jesus' Name.
 Amen.

 Bible Book: